ptcee/lootgobs/raw/osrad/OSRad.md

 It's The Warden's Run Long Weekend, the city clears out for **3 days** while everyone watches the race in the eastern grasslands.

 You got your hands on a *Reveal Wide Mind* spell scroll, which allows you to record and create memories of your skate tricks!
-This is the perfect time to hit the busier spots in Glimmerhold and capture tricks for a skate video.
+This is the perfect time to hit the busier spots in Glimmerhold and capture tricks for a skate "video".
 You have 3 days to land the best tricks you can before the city returns to it's overcrowded self.

 ---

 ## YOUR SKATER

 Pick a name and a species.
-Then assign **6 points** across four stats.
+Then assign **6 points** across three stats.
 No stat may exceed 3.

 - **FLIP:** How many dice you roll for flip tricks.
 Roll FLIP+1 dice.
 - **GRIND:** How many dice you roll for grinds.
 Roll GRIND+1 dice.